light gray lines

 Choose Warsaw when:

-- AI/ML specialists or fintech domain expertise are required
+• You need AI/ML specialists or fintech domain expertise

-- An R&D center with 50+ engineers is being established
+• You’re establishing an R&D center with 50+ engineers

 Choose Kraków when:

-- Gaming or graphics programming is core to the product
+• Gaming or graphics programming is core to your product

-- A balance between cost efficiency and talent depth is needed
+• You want balance between cost and talent depth

 Choose secondary hubs when: